tlestang/HPCBC-code-review-12102022/slides/slides.md

 -   Doesn't feel like a big commitment.
 -   Code review can be a very demanding activity.

-Remember that software isn't the primary driver.
+Remember that software is often not the primary driver.

 ### Avoid comfort mode {background-color="#a5f99e"}

-*That doesn't look quite right but I guess that's okay...*
+*That doesn't look right but I guess that's okay...*

-*I just must have missed something*
+*I just must have missed something...*

+. . .

 In code review meetings, authors should make is easy for reviewers to interject.